jundalisay/superb/content/en/research/ibn-khaldun/muqaddimah/chapter-3/part-38.md

-+++
+---
-title= "Commercial activity on the part of the ruler is harmful to his subjects and ruinous to the tax revenue" description= "A dynasty may find itself in financial straits from its luxury and expenditures" image= "/covers/muq.jpg" linkb= "/research/ibn-khaldun/muqaddimah/chapter-3/part-36" linkbtext= "Part 36" linkf= "/research/ibn-khaldun/muqaddimah/chapter-3/part-39" linkftext= "Part 39" heading= "Parts 38"
+title: "Commercial activity on the part of the ruler is harmful to his subjects and ruinous to the tax revenue"
-+++
+description: "A dynasty may find itself in financial straits from its luxury and expenditures"
+image: "/covers/muq.jpg"
+icon: "/icons/ibn.jpg"
+heading: "Part 38"
+date: 2020-10-31
+---

 A dynasty may find itself in financial trouble because of its luxury and high expenditures and the insufficiency of the tax revenue to pay them.